sunain-s/Pong/README.md

 https://www.youtube.com/watch?v=Qf3-aDXG8q4

 I then expanded upon this by creating a basic menu with buttons.
-Then I modified the single player code to form a multipayer mode.
+Then I modified the single player code to form a multiplayer mode.
 Then edited and fixed closing so that it returns to the menu and resets the game.